How to Treat Infected Bulldog Wrinkles

 2. Dry the Skin Thoroughly.
 You don’t want to trap any excess moisture in there when you’re cleaning those wrinkles!

-Because your dog’s wrinkles can become infected so easily, it’s important to use preventative creams to make sure the area stays irritant-free.
+3. Spread a Protective Cream – like Wrinkle Paste – Because your dog’s wrinkles can become infected so easily, it’s important to use preventative creams to make sure the area stays irritant-free.
 Wrinkle Paste is a thick cream designed to stay between the folds of your dog’s skin.
 Adding a water-resistant barrier, Wrinkle Paste helps repel fungus, bacterial, and excessive moisture between cleanings.
 It also helps soothe any hint of infection there.
 It’s fragrance free, easy to use, and completely safe for your pup!

 4. Keep an eye on it.
 You will want to keep a close watch on the possibly infected area as you repeat this process over the next few days.
 You don’t want to risk any further infection.
 We recommend checking your dog’s skin folds frequently for any signs of infection and, most importantly, cleaning them using these steps.